 In the last five years, many of the organisations in the community have been far more successful than we expected, for instance:

-- The charity evaluator GiveWell grew the amount of money moved to its recommended charities from $5 million in 2011 to $110 million in 2015.
-Some (but not all) of this growth was driven by partnering with the foundation Good Ventures, which expects to donate around $8 billion over the next few decades.2 Together they set up the Open Philanthropy Project, which advises Good Ventures on where to give.
-The Open Philanthropy Project also recommended over $100 million in grants to areas outside of GiveWell’s recommended charities in 2016, such as a $16m grant to support work on biosecurity and $5.6m to start the UC Berkeley Center for Human-Compatible AI.
+The charity evaluator GiveWell grew the amount of money moved to its recommended charities from $5 million in 2011 to $110 million in 2015.
+Some (but not all) of this growth was driven by partnering with the foundation Good Ventures, which expects to donate around $8 billion over the next few decades.2 Together they set up Open Philanthropy, which advises Good Ventures on where to give.
+Open Philanthropy also recommended over $100 million in grants to areas outside of GiveWell’s recommended charities in 2016, such as a $16m grant to support work on biosecurity and $5.6m to start the UC Berkeley Center for Human-Compatible AI.

 Giving What We Can encourages people to pledge to donate 10% of their income to organisations that will most effectively improve the lives of others.
 They’ve grown the number who have taken the pledge from 165 at the start of 2012, to 2,500 in Jan 2017, reaching over $1 billion in pledged donations.